 So how do you find out what problems are occurring?
 For this NHTSA complaint data, the only way is to read through the comments below.
 Any duplicates or errors?
 It's not us.

 The contact owns a 2016 Ford Explorer.
 The contact received notification of NHTSA Campaign Number: 24V031000 (STRUCTURE); however, the part to do the recall repair was not yet available.
 The local dealer was contacted.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was made aware of the issue.
+The manufacturer was not made aware of the issue.
 The contact had not experienced a failure.
 VIN tool confirms parts not available.

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (STRUCTURE); however, the part to do the recall repair was not yet available.
-The contact stated that on three separate occasions, while driving, the A-pillar trim had detached from the vehicle.
-The contact stated that the detached trim piece had damaged other vehicles.
-The vehicle was taken to a dealer and the trim pieces were replaced.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
+The contact stated that the passenger's side windshield exterior A-Pillar trim had fractured and had partially separated from the vehicle.
+Additionally, the contact stated that the remaining part of the trim had detached.
+The local dealer was contacted.
+The vehicle was not diagnosed or repaired.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not notified of the failure.
-The approximate failure mileage was 15,000.
+The manufacturer was not made aware of the failure.
+The failure mileage was approximately 70,000.
 VIN tool confirms parts not available.

 The contact owns a 2016 Ford Explorer.
 The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The dealer was made aware of the issue and confirmed that parts were not yet available.
 The manufacturer was made aware of the issue and confirmed that parts were not yet available.
 The contact had not experienced a failure.
 VIN tool confirms parts not available.

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
-The local dealer was contacted.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the issue.
+The manufacturer was made aware of the issue.
 The contact had not experienced a failure.
 VIN tool confirms parts not available.

 The contact owns a 2016 Ford Explorer.
-The contact stated while driving at an undisclosed speed, the front passenger's side windshield trim detached and flew off.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was unavailable.
+The contact stated while driving at an undisclosed speed, the driver's side windshield trim detached and flew off the vehicle.
+The contact stated that due to the failure, there was a gap at the base of the windshield, allowing water to enter the engine compartment.
+Additionally, the contact stated that the passenger's side windshield trim was fractured.
+The dealer was made aware of the failure however, the contact was informed that the parts to perform the repair were not yet available.
+The contact received notification of NHTSA Campaign Number: 24V03100 (Structure); however, the part to do the recall repair was unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was made aware of the failure and a case was filed.
-The failure mileage was 65,000.
+The failure mileage was 109,000.
 VIN tool confirms parts not available.

 A D V E R T I S E M E N T S

-- Fremont, CA, USA
+- Lakeland, FL, USA